Table of Contents

 A New Chapter in London’s Air Quality Journey

 London has come a long way in its fight against air pollution.
 From the infamous smog of the 1950s to today’s data-driven clean air strategies, the city has consistently pushed forward.
-Public awareness is growing, and local authorities are more committed than ever to improving urban air quality.
-One of the most impactful initiatives in recent years, regarding air quality monitoring in the UK, is Breathe London – a collaborative programme that’s transforming how pollution is monitored and managed.
+At this time, public awareness is growing, and local authorities are more committed than ever to improving urban air quality.
+One of the most impactful initiatives in recent years, regarding air quality monitoring in the UK, is Breathe London.
+This collaborative programme is transforming how pollution is monitored and managed.

 Smart City Sensors in Action

 Airly delivered 136 scientifically validated sensors.
-The devices deliver minute-by-minute updates, calibrated in partnership with the University of Cambridge and CERC, ensuring both precision and trustworthiness.
-The sensors are integrated into smart infrastructure, making them ideal for modern, responsive cities.
+These devices, calibrated in partnership with the University of Cambridge and CERC, deliver minute-by-minute updates, ensuring both precision and trustworthiness.
+As well as that, the sensors are integrated into smart infrastructure, making them ideal for modern, responsive cities.

 Why It Matters?